-Despite this conflict, the perception of photography as factual record persisted into and throughout the twentieth century, reinforced by the insurmountable influence of the newspaper and photo-journalism.
-In addition to the technical constraints of the printing press, newspaper editors imposed many formal restraints on the medium to pander to the public’s pre-conception of what an accurate observation was.
+The belief in photography as factual record persisted into and throughout the twentieth century, largely due to the insurmountable influence of the newspaper.
+In addition to the technical constraints of the printing press, editors imposed formal constraints on the medium to pander to the public perception of what constituted an accurate observation.
 Taylor notes:

 “novelty in lighting, ambiguity in space, or an attempt to strike a mood were not dominant characteristics of the newspaper photograph.”
-(3) The camera’s ability to provide sharp images of events had become its limiting factor.
-People considered a sufficiently in-focus photograph to be an accurate factual record of the event, as if ‘the truth’ was inherent in the clarity of the image.
-Accepted without question by the public, photographs became
+(3) The camera’s ability to produce sharp images had become its limiting factor.
+People considered a sufficiently in-focus photograph to be an accurate factual record, as if ‘the truth’ was inherent in the clarity of the image.
+Accepted without question by the public, the photograph became

 “the yardstick by which the printed word was measured as ‘accurate’ or ‘emotional’.”
 (4) The further the written word moved from the reality portrayed in an accompanying photograph, the more subjective and the less accurate the written word was considered.